This section details information about finances (including grants awarded to external agencies), expenditure, contracts and property.

 Use of Reserves

 As part of the police funding settlement for 2018/19 the Minister for Policing, Fire and Criminal Justice and Victims called for greater transparency in how public money is used locally.
 In particular, he called for more information to be made available around plans for the use of reserves and how those plans will support more effective policing.
-Details of the level and planned use of reserves are set out in our Medium Term Financial Strategy and can be found here.
+Details of the level and planned use of reserves are set out in our Medium Term Financial Strategy and can be found on the Medium Term Financial Strategy page.

 This section provides details of the grants issued by the Office of the Police and Crime Commissioner, including Victims services, Crime and Disorder Grants and Youth Fund Allocations.

-All payments greater than, or equal to, £500 made by the Office of the Police and Crime Commissioner and Cambridgeshire Constabulary can be found here.
+All payments greater than, or equal to, £500 made by the Office of the Police and Crime Commissioner and Cambridgeshire Constabulary can be found on the Expenditure over £500 page.

 The PCC/CC are satisfied that the spend on contracts represent Value for Money because: